 What We Do

-Drilling Engineers’ fleet of geotechnical drilling rigs—which includes two CME-55s, three CME-75s and a Geoprobe 7822DT—is well equipped for auger drilling.
+Drilling Engineers’ fleet of geotechnical drilling rigs—which includes three CME-55s, three CME-75s and a Geoprobe 7822DT—is well equipped for auger drilling.
 The company is able to outfit each rig with hollow-stem augers or continuous flight augers.
 Work crews can deploy a variety of sampling equipment in the hollow-stem augers: CME’s Continuous Core Sampling System, heavy-duty split spoon sampling, Shelby tubes and California barrels (standard and modified).
 The company’s fleet has the capacity to drill at angles.

 Drilling Engineers, Inc. provides drilling services to a broad range of public and private sector clients.
 We offer our clients years of on-site experience, state-of-the-art equipment and attention to the needs of their project.